7 Days of Healthy Breakfasts: Free Meal Plan

 Coconut milk gives this porridge a really creamy taste, but you can use any type of milk you prefer.
 Just add a shake of cinnamon and a dash of vanilla to the oats and water.

-I recommend cooking porridge on the stovetop, as it’s easier to watch, and add ingredients as you go.
-And it really only takes about 10 minutes.
+I always recommend cooking porridge on the stovetop, and add the vanilla and cinnamon as you go.
+It really only takes 10-15 minutes.

 Strawberry coconut muffins on a cooling rack